The Barnyard Concert

 The Barnyard Concert is a Mickey Mouse short animated film first released on April 5, 1930, as part of the Mickey Mouse film series.
 It was the seventeenth Mickey Mouse short to be produced, the second of that year.

+Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.

 Plot

 Mickey Mouse conducts an orchestral performance on the farm, with an orchestra of cats, dogs, horses, cows, pigs and goats.
 They play the overture from Franz von Suppé's Poet and Peasant at Mickey's direction.
 Some of the animals find themselves in conflict—a dog's tuba playing disturbs a pig's toupee, and a goat spanks another pig with his violin bow.
 Mickey creates music by pulling the tails of baby pigs, and a horse plays drums on the rear end of a cow.
 At the end of the short, Mickey—tired of being hassled by a cow's tail—ties the tail to a bucket of water, and the cow upends the bucket on Mickey's head.
 Mickey shivers and whimpers as the concert comes to an end.